Libvirt¶

 A keyboard and monitor attached to the physical machine.

 In the case of virtual machines, a Graphical User Interface (GUI) is analogous to using a physical keyboard and mouse on a real computer.
-Instead of installing a GUI the virt-viewer
+Instead of installing a GUI, use the virt-viewer or virt-manager application to connect to a virtual machine’s console using VNC.
+See Virtual Machine Manager / Viewer for more information.

 Virtual machine management¶

-that are part of libvirt itself.
-But there are various options at different levels of complexities and feature-sets, like:
+The following section covers virsh, a virtual machine management tool that is a part of libvirt.
+But there are other tools available at different levels of complexities and feature-sets, like:

-Manage VMs with virsh
+Manage VMs with virsh¶

 To list running virtual machines:

-To start a virtual machine:
+virsh listTo start a virtual machine:

 virsh start <guestname>